VICTORLB/tamarc-ollama-service/README.md

 - Use a smaller model (`deepseek-r1:7b` instead of `deepseek-r1:14b`).
 - Increase Docker memory allocation (Docker Desktop → Preferences → Resources → Memory → Increase to 12GB+).
 - Use cloud-based Ollama for larger models.

+---

+## 📜 License
+MIT License (To be updated)

+## 📩 Contact
+_Add your email or contact details here._

+---

+Now you're ready to use Tamarc Ollama Service! 🚀🔥